techniques

 Advanced level work ~ where a given source is expressed through actions and gestures articulating the innate purpose or function of that source. click this for more details

-ADDITIONAL PARATHEATRE TECHNIQUES
+PARATHEATRE VOCAL TECHNIQUES